 Massachusetts is in the national news again, this time not because of our new U.S. Senator but rather because of the more sobering topic of bullying.
 This is due, in large part, to the tragic recent deaths of 15-year old Phoebe Prince and 11-year old Carl Walker-Hoover, two kids who were apparently on the receiving end of bullying from other kids at school and ended up taking their own lives as a result (click here).

 It goes without saying that suicide isn’t the only tragic consequence of bullying, just one of the outcomes unfortunate and alarming enough to make the headlines, get people to focus on the problem, and –- in Massachusetts at the moment -- energize efforts to pass legislation mandating that schools train staff to be vigilant about bullying and intervene actively and effectively in instances in which it occurs.
 My reading of the legislation in Massachusetts is that it compels educators to do something about bullying but isn’t specific about what that something should be.
-So I thought I’d devote this rendition of The Real World to thinking about that a little.
+So I thought I’d devote this The Real World post to thinking about that a little.

 Phoebe Prince’s very unfortunate death prompted calls for the bullies to be severely punished.
 A parent in the community in which the bullying took place was quoted thusly in the Boston Herald: “There needs to be some punishment for (the bullies).
 They need to be held accountable.
 If nothing is done, nothing will change.”
 Charges were indeed subsequently filed against numerous of those alleged to have done the bullying in Phoebe’s case.